Non-FMLA Medical and Personal Leave of Absence

 Incomplete Certifications

-If an incomplete medical certification is received, Human Resources will provide the employee with the opportunity to either have the health care provider correct the certification or provide a written release for Human Resources to contact the health care provider directly.
+If an incomplete medical certification is received, People Experience will provide the employee with the opportunity to either have the health care provider correct the certification or provide a written release for People Experience to contact the health care provider directly.
 The employee will have seven (7) calendar days to resolve any deficiencies in the medical certification.
 If, after seven (7) calendar days the identified deficiencies have not been resolved, the request for leave will be denied.

 C. Pay Status While on Non-FMLA Medical Leave